Home Buying Process Timeline [VIDEO]

-The other thing that might add to your timeline is the fact that if your credit scores aren't perfect or you want to get them higher for a better interest rate, that's going to take time.
-Could be a couple of months, could be a little bit longer.
+The other thing that might add to your timeline is that if your credit scores aren't perfect or you want to get them higher for a better interest rate, that's going to take time.
+It could be a couple of months, could be a little bit longer.
 Maybe you need to pay off some debts.
 So that can't be included in the timeline we are about to talk about.

 Review Seller's Property Condition Disclosures

-The first thing that's going to happen is you're going to receive seller disclosures, which is typically anywhere between five to seven days.
-For those of you guys who don't know what seller disclosures are, it's basically seven to eight pages of a little bit about the history of the house.
-Anything that is to the best of the knowledge of the homeowner, like how long they've lived there... if they've ever had any problems, things like that.
+The first thing that's going to happen is that you will receive seller disclosures, which are typically anywhere between five to seven days.
+For those of you guys who don't know what seller disclosures are, it's basically seven to eight pages of a little bit about the house's history.
+Anything that is to the best of the homeowner's knowledge, like how long they've lived there... if they've ever had any problems, things like that.

 Have A Home Inspection And Review The Results

 The next step into the buying process is going to be the home inspection.
 From the time you get the contract accepted, usually, it's about two to two and a half weeks, depending on the dates that you put in the contract.
-And what you're going to want to do is go through the home with the home inspector, usually costs about $300, give or take, depending on the size of the home and what you want them to do.
+And what you're going to want to do is go through the home with the home inspector.
+It usually costs about $300 to $600, depending on the size of the home and what you want them to do.
 What you are going to want to do is go through the report to see if it looks okay.
 If there are any major concerns, you can ask the seller if they will repair them, or you can cancel the contract.
 If they are minor, you can go ahead and say, hey, we're good with that and take care of them after the house is closed.

-Sometimes the things that they are going to need, even though you've already turned them in for your first pre-qualification, are updated forms.
-You may have to do updated bank statements if you prequalified a few months ago, updated pay stubs, and they are going to want to know what homeowners insurance you are going to want.
-There's just a lot of things that the lender is going to ask for during the process of you buying the home.
-And it's going to benefit you to keep up with all of that so that it doesn't delay any of the home buying process.
+Sometimes the things that they will need, even though you've already turned them in for your first pre-qualification, are updated forms.
+For example, you may have to send updated bank statements if you prequalified a few months ago, updated pay stubs, and they will want to know what homeowners insurance you want.
+There's just a lot of things that the lender will ask for during the process of you buying the home.
+And it's going to benefit you to keep up with all of that so that it doesn't delay any of the home buying processes.

 Financing and Appraisal Deadline